aphedges/rss-shim/README.md

 ## Contributing

+All contributions must pass `make check` without any errors.

 Feel free to improve shims I already have, but you are likely better off contributing to larger, existing projects, such as [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge).
 I will not accept shims for services I do not use, so create an issue first if you want to implement one.

 ## License